skytexier/NodeJS-README-Generator/README.md

 # Usage and Video Example

-This is a video link to a basic walkthrough of how this application works.
-Aside from this one must run `nodeindex` in their terminal to begin the proccess. walkthrough.mp4
+[This is a video link](https://drive.google.com/file/d/118FvbIYwg0jDUh2cesNxlgIjJVIdJf6n/view?usp=sharing) to a basic walkthrough of how this application works.
+Aside from this one must run `nodeindex` in their terminal to begin the proccess.

 Here is a screenshot of what the terminal looked like in generating this README.

 ![alt text](./Assets/terminal.png)